schdler/schdler.github.io/README.md

 # Task Scheduling and Reminder Application
-Native and Web Based Application for creating reminders for schedules or tasks.
+Native Android and Web-based Application for creating reminders for schedules or tasks.
 Improve your daily efficiency by letting the App manage processes that can be automated and never miss on a deadline by receiving email, and push alerts

 #### Website :
 https://www.schdler.github.io

 ## features :
 1. Create customized activity alerts on Date and Time basis.